cparsell/music-spider/README.md

 - Create a new copy of the template Google Spreadsheet
 - From the sheet, go Extensions > Apps Script to create a new script project
 - Add a new script file for each of the files in this repo
+- Copy the contents into them
 - Modify the config.example.gs and name it config.gs
-- Replace values in config.gs to match your API keys
+- Replace values in config.gs to match your API keys ([Spotify API](https://developer.spotify.com/dashboard/applications), [Ticketmaster](https://developer.ticketmaster.com/)) and set other settings
+  - If you use a Spotify playlist, get the playlist ID from the end of the playlist URL (https://open.spotify.com/playlist/**1234j1234j23423499D**?si=a8d393c78861425c
 - in Apps Script, click Deploy > New Deployment > Web app > copy the link.
 - Go to this link in your browser.
 This page will give you further instructions to:
     1. Navigate to your app via the Spotify App Dashboard (https://developer.spotify.com/dashboard/applications)